 Many adults might head to Kansas City for their famous barbecue restaurants and jazz clubs, but there are many fun things to do with kids in Kansas City.
-The self proclaimed City of Fountains (there are over 200 throughout the metropolitan area) is a Midwestern gem, home to the Kansas City Royals, a Spanish themed outdoor shopping area, and a thriving art scene.
-Visitors will be thrilled to find there are plenty of fun things to do with kids in Kansas City.
+The self proclaimed City of Fountains (there are over 200 throughout the metropolitan area) is the perfect Midwestern road trip.
+It’s home to the Kansas City Royals, a Spanish themed outdoor shopping area, and a thriving art scene.
+Visitors will be thrilled to find there are plenty of fun things to do in Kansas City with kids.

-11 Fun Things to Do in Kansas City with Kids
+Awesome Things to Do with Kids in Kansas City Missouri

 1. Let their imagination run wild at Kaleidoscope